 1. Independence National Historical Park

 Of course, Philadelphia is made up of more than just great places to see.
 This city is also known for its food.
+One of the great things to do in Philadelphia with kids is eat!
 Make sure to try soft pretzels, water ice, and of course cheesesteaks!
-Many tourists stop in to Pat’s or Geno’s in South Philly for a sampling, or you can venture over to South Street for a steak at Jim’s.
+Many tourists stop into Pat’s or Geno’s in South Philly for a sampling, or you can venture over to South Street for a steak at Jim’s.
 If you’ve got a car, head to Dalessandro’s in Roxborough for fantastic steaks.
 Reading Terminal Market is also a must-see (and eat) for foodies!
 Have fun deciding what to try first!

 Here are several great, family-friendly hotels located near amazing Philadelphia sites:

-With 150 non-smoking guest rooms and suites, the Omni offers families luxury and style.
+With 150 non-smoking guest rooms and suites, the Renaissance Philadelphia Downtown Hotel offers families luxury and style.
 It’s within walking distance of some of Philadelphia’s most historic sites.
 In addition, it’s just 10 minutes from Philadelphia International airport, meaning you’re able to land and relax in no time at all.

-This boutique hotel is housed in the historic Lafayette Building, which dates from 1907.
+Hotel Monaco is a boutique hotel is housed in the historic Lafayette Building, which dates from 1907.
 It has 11-stories and is steps from Independence Hall, the Liberty Bell, the Constitution Center and many more of Philadelphia’s iconic attractions.
-Staff here really go the extra mile to make sure your family is comfortable and happy.
+Staff go the extra mile to make sure your family is comfortable and happy.
 Families love the views and the comfortable convenience.

 As the first totally air-conditioned building in America, Loews knows something about comfort.
-The building they are located in (the former PSFS bank building) was also the first international-style skyscraper.
+The hotel building (the former PSFS bank building) was also the first international-style skyscraper.
 Contemporary decor and fine hospitality set the scene for a fabulous luxury stay.
 Plus, it’s just minutes from public transportation, terrific restaurants, and spectacular sites perfect for the whole family.

 Read reviews of kid-friendly Philadelphia lodging on Trekaroo.